sannilatvala/music-generator/documentation/implementation.md

     - MIDI Player (midi_player.py): Module for playing MIDI files using the pygame library.

 - Assets:
-    - Directory containing sample MIDI files or other input data used for training the model.
+    - Folder containing sample MIDI files and other input data used for training the model.

 ### Tests Directory (tests):